OOF-Crew/ubot.py/README.md

  2. API hash

 Then you'll also need the name of your Telegram account.
 The session name can be whatever you want

--If you change your session name the userbot 'll ask everytime your phone number and the code Telegram 'll send to you-
+*If you change your session name the userbot 'll ask everytime your phone number and the code Telegram 'll send to you*
 ## How to run
 Open your terminal in your working directory and type: